 Selecting your wedding officiant is an important decision as the choice will have a huge influence on the tone of the ceremony.
 You'll want to make sure that you find someone who is willing to perform the kind of ceremony you are envisioning, or who has a style and belief system similar to your own.
 If you want to make it legal, you'll need to make sure that they are legally able to marry you in your state.

 The first thing you and your intended bride or groom must do is decide if you want a religious or secular ceremony.
 This highly personal decision will obviously impact who will marry you.

 Finding a Secular Officiant for Your Wedding

 You have a few different options if you want to find an officiant for a secular wedding.
 A justice of the peace, officiant at city hall, or even a friend or relative can perform your wedding ceremony.

 A Justice of the Peace

 Contact the county clerk's office where you will get your marriage license.
 They should have a list of local Justices of the Peace who are willing to perform wedding ceremonies.
 You can, of course, look in the phone book, but it's better to get the referral from someone who knows for sure that they are legally certified.
 Start by calling the ones close to you to get a sense of their personality, then ask if you can meet with them to learn the kinds of weddings they perform.

 At City Hall

 A Friend or Relative

 This is fast becoming a popular option as couples look for a more personal element in their ceremony.
-In some states, such as California, a friend can get a one-day designation of Deputy Commissioner of Marriages to perform weddings for $51.
+In some states, such as California, a friend can get a one-day designation of Deputy Commissioner of Marriages to perform weddings.
 Others have chosen to get ordained online through the Universal Life Church.
 Before you choose this option, check with your county clerk's office or Secretary of State's office to make sure that it is recognized in your state.

 Finding a Religious Officiant for Your Wedding